Hardware review: WD My Book Pro Edition II

 - Exporting them to JPG files for the web or for clients

 The drive is usually fine with this, but if I spend more than an hour (and sometimes, even less than an hour in Lightroom), it’ll start to overheat.
 Then the fan speed will auto-switch to what I call “medium speed”, and the drive will get a little louder.
-If after a few minutes or so, I’m still not done working, the drive fan will kick into high gear, something that I and others call “hairdryer mode”, and after a couple of minutes at that speed, the drive will either return to “medium speed” or shut off completely, leaving me and Lightroom wondering where the photo library went.
+If after a few minutes or so, I’m still not done working, the drive fan will kick into high gear, something that I and others call “hairdryer mode”.
+After a couple of minutes at that speed, the drive will either return to “medium speed” or shut off completely, leaving me and Lightroom wondering where the photo library went.

 Getting support

 I need to say that WD Support are responsive, but they live in serious denial.
-They will agree to an RMA, but they insist that their drives are just fine, which is definitely NOT the case.
+They will agree to an RMA, but they insist that these drives are just fine, which is definitely NOT the case.
 Speaking from personal experience, WD Support is better than the support I’ve gotten from other tech companies like Microsoft and HP.
 At least they try to be helpful and polite.
 This was one of the main reasons I stuck with the drive through serious, repeated problems.

 As I stated at the start of this post, I continue to have problems with my drive, even after two replacements.
 I like the design, and I like the fact that it has three interfaces.
 But I cannot use it long-term, because, let’s face it, it’s an unreliable piece of crap, and it’s very frustrating to use it when it overheats and crashes my computer.
 I’ve already bought a Drobo (which I love) for my photo library, and I’m going to re-purpose this drive to store some other files.